Pressure-Cooker Lentil Pumpkin Soup

 - Minced fresh cilantro, optional

 - In a 6-qt. electric pressure cooker, combine the first 10 ingredients.
 Lock the lid; close pressure-release valve.
 Adjust to pressure-cook on high for 12 minutes.
-Quick-release pressure.
+Let pressure release naturally for 10 minutes; quick-release any remaining pressure.
 If desired, sprinkle servings with cilantro.

 Test Kitchen tips